Turnout

 Seek Professional Support

-3. Prepare for Your Appointment: Take some time to document your symptoms, triggers, and any coping strategies you’ve tried before.
+3. Prepare for Your Appointment: Take some time to outline your symptoms, triggers, and any coping strategies you’ve tried before.
 This preparation will give your therapist valuable context to understand your situation better and tailor their approach to your needs.

 Each box represents a step in the process of getting help.
 Follow the arrows to see how to navigate your journey towards better mental health.